noshou/TupleJava/README.md

-# Tuple
+# Tuple (com.oson.tuple)
-A simple, immutable, and static tuple-like library for Java Provides fixed-size, immutable tuple classes (from Monad up to Icosad, including polyad for n-tuples) that enable grouping multiple comparable elements with lexicographic ordering.
+A simple, immutable, and static **tuple-like** library for Java Provides fixed-size, immutable tuple classes (from Monad up to Icosad, including polyad for n-tuples) that enable grouping multiple comparable elements with lexicographic ordering.
 Designed for straightforward usage without dependencies, emphasizing immutability and type safety.

-# Tuple Library (com.oson.tuple)

-A simple, immutable, and static **tuple-like** library for Java that provides fixed-size tuple classes supporting comparable elements with lexicographic ordering.

 ## Overview